cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 published metadata, and easy to detect before publication.
-Publication is structurally protected separately — `local-module.cue` is omitted from the published module zip and the Central Registry rejects any published module that contains replace directives.
+Publication is structurally protected separately — `local-module.cue` is omitted from the published module zip and the Central Registry rejects any published module that contains `replaceWith` fields.

 ## Proposal